Tesla Long-term Storage Tips: What You Need to Know

-The average Tesla owner drives for only 3.5 days a week, which means that a significant amount of time is spent in in your garage a.k.a storage.
+The average Tesla owner drives for only 3.5 days a week, which means that a significant amount of time is spent in your garage a.k.a storage.

 Storing a Tesla for an extended period of time can be a bit trickier than with a gas-powered car.
 From charging the battery to protecting the car from the elements, there are several steps that must be taken to ensure that your Tesla is ready to hit the road when you are.

-In this article, we will provide an in-depth guide on how to store your Tesla for the long-term, including tips on maintaining the battery, protecting the car from the elements, and more.
+In this article, I will provide an in-depth guide on how to store your Tesla for the long-term, including tips on maintaining the battery, protecting the car from the elements, and more.
 So whether you’re planning a longer trip, or just want to ensure that your Tesla is in top condition for everyday use, this guide will help you make sure your Tesla is ready to go when you are.

 3 Necessities When Storing a Tesla